 3. Slab Typefaces

-Main Idea: Slab typefaces is used to bravely express who you are.
+Main Idea: Slab typefaces are used to bravely express who you are.

 Main Idea: Typography is young, but will continue to be a part of web design.

 One pay layouts challenge you to edit away what’s unnecessary.
 In 2012, this trend will move away from quirky navigation and become more minimal in its approach.
 Think of these websites as business cards.
 These websites will be more of a one-stop-shop for how to locate you and your work on various other sites– your blog and your social media hangouts.

 Main Idea: One-page layouts will be more about personal profiles and less corporate.

 A close relative to the oversized logo/ header, the huge image does much the same thing.
 It creates a visual impact that the visitor won’t soon forget.
 Unlike the oversized header from above, huge images are not part of the site’s branding.

 Instead, these images draw the visitor into your site, if not for their content then for their humongous size.
 In 2012, web designers will find themselves more comfortable using these big statements in their design to convey the site’s tone.

 Main Idea: Huge images will be used to invite visitors in.

 7. Change of Perspective